DrPlus

 Pico laser refers to a class of laser devices that deliver energy in pulses measured in picoseconds — trillionths of a second.
 The very short pulse duration creates a primarily photoacoustic effect: it shatters pigment particles into smaller fragments without depositing much heat.

-Because there is less thermal impact compared with older laser generations, pico lasers can be a useful tool for pigment work — particularly for skin tones where heat-driven post-inflammatory pigmentation is a concern.
+Because there is less thermal impact compared with older laser generations, pico laser for pigmentation can be a useful tool — particularly for skin tones where heat-driven post-inflammatory pigmentation is a concern.

 Mechanism